lab-key/llama4aj/README.md

 In theory should support Windows, BSD & macOS - Still needs to be tested!

-Allows For Fast Inference & Intuitive App Building - Checkout The Example Apps & Try Building Them Yourself!
+Allows For Fast Inference & Intuitive App Building

 ## Getting Started